brycewray/hugo-site/README.md

 - [hugo_site_css-grid](https://github.com/brycewray/hugo_site_css-grid) — Uses PostCSS and TailwindCSS (and, thus, has more dependencies than you might want to handle, if coming from a Hugo-centric background).
 - [hugo_solo](https://github.com/brycewray/hugo_solo) — Handles styling [through SCSS via Hugo Pipes](https://gohugo.io/hugo-pipes/scss-sass/) and, thus, has **no** external dependencies.

 As for this repo, I suggest you use it **only for reference**.
-I have it set up with two different themes: one for SCSS through Hugo Pipes and one for PostCSS (but not Tailwind).
+I have it set up with two different themes: one for SCSS and one for PostCSS (but not Tailwind).
 I switch back and forth between them as the mood suits me. 😀